bareos/bareos/manuals/en/developers/tls-techdoc.md

 -------------------

-This patch includes all the back-end code necessary to add complete TLS data encryption support to Bacula.
+This patch includes all the back-end code necessary to add complete TLS data encryption support to Bareos.
 In addition, support for TLS in Console/Director communications has been added as a proof of concept.
 Adding support for the remaining daemons will be straight-forward.
 Supported features of this patchset include: